There exist Steiner systems $S(2,8,225)$ and $S(2,9,289)$

 In this note six Steiner systems $S(2,8,225)$ and four Steiner systems $S(2,9,289)$ are presented.
 This resolves two of $129$ undecided cases for block designs with block length $8$ and $9$, mentioned in Handbook of Combinatorial Designs.

-Handbook of Combinatorial Designs \cite[II.3.8-9,11-12]{HoCD} lists $38+91=129$ numbers $v$ for which the existence of Steiner systems $S(2,8,v)$ or $(2,9,v)$ is unknown.
-In this note we present six Steiner systems $S(2,8,225)$ and four Steiner systems $S(2,9,289)$, thus resolving two of the mentioned $129$ undecided cases.
+Given three integers $t$, $k$, $v$ such that $2 \le t < k < v$, a Steiner system $S(t, k, v)$ is a set $V$ of cardinality $v$ together with a family $\mathcal B$ of $k$-subsets of $V$ (called \textit{blocks}) such that every $t$-element subset of $V$ is contained in exactly one block.
+Handbook of Combinatorial Designs \cite[II.3.8-9,11-12]{HoCD} lists $38$ and $91$ numbers $v$ for which the existence of Steiner systems $S(2,8,v)$ and $S(2,9,v)$, respectively, is unknown.
+In this note we present six Steiner systems $S(2,8,225)$ and four Steiner systems $S(2,9,289)$, thus resolving two of the above $129$ undecided cases.

+We will encode new Steiner systems as difference families preceded by their fingerprints.
+For definition, properties and examples of difference families in groups, see \cite[VI.16]{HoCD}.
+The fingerprint of a Steiner system $S(2,k,v)$ is its combinatorial characteristic of geometrical origin, counted as follows.
+For any distinct elements $a,b\in V$, we denote by $\overline{ab}\in \mathcal B$ a unique block that contains the elements $a,b$.
+Let $Q$ be the set of all quadruples $(u,x,o,y)$ of distinct elements of $V$ such that the block $\overline{ox}$ contains $u$ but not $y$.
+For any quadruple $(u,x,o,y)\in Q$, let $N(u,x,o,y)$ be the number of elements $v\in\overline{oy}$ such that the blocks $\overline{uv}$ and $\overline{xy}$ are disjoint.